 - Ear-marking of $75 Million to address the crisis anda minister responsible to addiction in BC.

 The provinces, as the governments primarily responsible for mental health, have diverse approaches and policy.

 - Victoria Foundry mental health centre

-- Dedicationg of $322 over three years to public health emergency of drug overdoses
+- Dedicationg of $322 million over three years to public health emergency of drug overdoses

 - Alberta Mental Health review Committee’s Report: “Valuing Mental Health: Report of the Alberta Mental Health Review Committee,”